Visit our Sister Sites:

 How to Grow Nasturtium Plants

 How would you characterize Nasturtium?
 A flower or a vegetable?
 Actually, it's both.
 By far the majority of home gardeners consider it to be a flower.
 But to other gardeners, they grow Nasturtium for the edible leaves, flowers and seeds.
-Related to the cress family, Nasturtiums have a slightly pepper taste.
+Related to the cress family, Nasturtium leaves have a slightly pepper taste.
 Nasturtium is also well known for its use as a companion plant with other vegetables.
-It wards off certain insects.
+It wards off some insects.

 Nasturtium is an easy to grow annual, native to areas from the southern area of South America up to Mexico.
 The majority of popular varieties are bush type plants, growing up to 12 inches.
 There are some less known vining varieties.
 Bright, fragrant flowers sit atop long stems.
 Colors include yellow, orange, pink, red, scarlet, and mahogany.